microsoft/vscode-docs/docs/remote/codespaces.md

 * Setting environment variables.
 * Configuring editor settings and installing preferred extensions.

-See the [Configuring Codespaces](https://docs.github.com/github/developing-online-with-codespaces/configuring-codespaces-for-your-project) documentation for Codespace-specific `devcontainer.json` settings.
+See the [Configuring Codespaces](https://docs.github.com/github/developing-online-with-codespaces/configuring-codespaces-for-your-project) documentation for codespace-specific `devcontainer.json` settings.

 ## Dotfile per user configuration

 Dotfiles are files whose filename begins with a dot (.).
 They typically contain configuration information for applications and can control how terminals, editors, source control, and various other tools behave. `.bashrc`, `.gitignore` and `.editorconfig` are examples of dotfiles commonly used by developers.

-You can specify a GitHub repo containing your dotfiles, a target location for the files, as well as install commands when creating a Codespace.
+You can specify a GitHub repo containing your dotfiles, a target location for the files, as well as install commands when creating a codespace.

-See the [Personalizing Codespaces](https://docs.github.com/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) documentation to learn how to add your dotfile configurations to a Codespace.
+See the [Personalizing Codespaces](https://docs.github.com/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) documentation to learn how to add your dotfile configurations to a codespace.

 ## Getting started

-The GitHub Codespaces documentation has Quickstarts for all three clients.
-The Quickstarts will fast-track you through signing in to GitHub Codespaces, creating your first environment, and connecting to it with your preferred client:
+There are getting started topics for all three GitHub Codespaces clients.
+These will fast-track you through signing in to GitHub Codespaces, creating your first codespace, and connecting to it with your preferred client:

 * [Codespaces in VS Code](https://docs.github.com/github/developing-online-with-codespaces/connecting-to-your-codespace-from-visual-studio-code) - Use the [Codespaces](https://marketplace.visualstudio.com/items?itemName=ms-vsonline.vsonline) extension to connect and work in your environment.
-* [Codespaces in the browser](https://docs.github.com/github/developing-online-with-codespaces/creating-a-codespace) - Connect to your Codespace through a browser-based editor.
+* [Codespaces in the browser](https://docs.github.com/github/developing-online-with-codespaces/creating-a-codespace) - Connect to your codespace through a browser-based editor.
 * [Codespaces in Visual Studio IDE](https://docs.microsoft.com/visualstudio/codespaces/quickstarts/vs) - Try out the Visual Studio IDE Private Preview for Visual Studio Codespaces.

 ## How-to guides

-In addition to the Quickstarts, there are How-to guides, which go into more detail about managing and configuring your environments:
+In addition, there are How-to guides, which go into more detail about managing and configuring your environments:

-* [How-to guide: Visual Studio Code](https://docs.microsoft.com/visualstudio/codespaces/how-to/vscode) - Create and configure a Codespace from the VS Code client.
+* [How-to guide: Visual Studio Code](https://docs.microsoft.com/visualstudio/codespaces/how-to/vscode) - Create and configure a codespace from the VS Code client.
-* [How-to guide: Browser](https://docs.microsoft.com/visualstudio/codespaces/how-to/browser) - Create and configure a Codespace with only a browser.
+* [How-to guide: Browser](https://docs.microsoft.com/visualstudio/codespaces/how-to/browser) - Create and configure a codespace with only a browser.

 ## Extension authors

 The VS Code extension API hides most of the implementation details of running remotely so many extensions will just work in GitHub Codespaces environments without any modification.
-However, we recommend that you test your extension in a Codespace to be sure that all of its functionality works as expected.
+However, we recommend that you test your extension in a codespace to be sure that all of its functionality works as expected.
 See the article on [Supporting Remote Development and GitHub Codespaces](/api/advanced-topics/remote-extensions.md) for details.

 ## Questions or feedback